Sam Brown (military officer): Military service

 After completing his training at the United States Army Infantry School, Ranger School, and Airborne School, Brown joined 3rd Brigade Combat Team, 1st Infantry Division at Fort Hood, Texas.

 In 2008, he was deployed to Kandahar, Afghanistan, where he served as an infantry Platoon Leader.
 In September 2008, while supporting the multinational cooperative project of delivering a turbine to the Kajaki Dam, he and his soldiers were wounded by an improvised explosive device when responding to another US Army unit that was ambushed and in a direct fire.

+U.S. Army officer Sam Brown with a group of Afghan children during his deployment to Afghanistan in 2008.

 As a result, thirty percent of Brown's body was burned, and he lost his left index finger.
 He was evacuated and was taken to Brooke Army Medical Center in San Antonio, Texas.
-Due to this event, he is sometimes called Burning Man.

 Brown's recovery from the burn wounds and experimental pain management solutions were covered by multiple media outlets.
 He was a participant in medical studies using virtual reality to reduce pain during physical therapy sessions.
 His physical therapy was a long and painful process that lasted several years.

+U.S. Army officer Sam Brown during his deployment to Afghanistan in 2008.

 In 2011, Brown retired as a Captain from the U.S. Army.
 In 2012, he returned to Afghanistan to provide inspiration to US troops deployed there, and to have a chance for a "proper exit."

 Civilian career

-In 2012, Brown founded Palisade Strategies, a firm that provided critical medications to veterans when Veterans Affairs hospitals and clinics could not.
+In 2012, Brown founded Palisade Strategies, a firm that provides critical medications to veterans when Veterans Affairs hospitals and clinics could not.

+After earning an MBA from Southern Methodist University, Brown moved to Reno in 2018 and worked as an operations manager at an Amazon fulfillment center.

 Brown sold the business in 2022.